-*therapist; where the asterisk (following the work of Christina Sharpe In The Wake (2016)) functions before the word as both wildcard and placeholder
+a *therapist and writer.
+The asterisk (following the work of Christina Sharpe In The Wake (2016)) functions before the word therapist here as both wildcard and placeholder

 the *therapist is interested in therapeutic practices that hold open space for thinking from and into the position of blackness, which has predominantly in the development of psychoanalysis and psychotherapy, occupied the position of the unthought